 This plan should address all four dimensions involved in any large-scale, analytics-based initiative—everything from data to people to culture (Exhibit 2).
 The plan should outline a road map of AI-based pilots and POCs and detail which parts of the organization will require investments in skill building or focused change management.
 Most important, a detailed schedule of milestones and checkpoints is essential to allow the organization to determine, on a regular basis, how the plan should be modified to address any shifts in the evolution of AI technologies and significant changes or disruptions within the industry.

-In addition to being able to understand and implement AI technologies, carriers also need to develop strategic responses tocoming macrolevel changes.
+In addition to being able to understand and implement AI technologies, carriers also need to develop strategic responses to coming macrolevel changes.
 As many lines shift toward a “predict and prevent” methodology, carriers will need to rethink their customer engagement and branding, product design, and core earnings.
-Auto accidents will be reduced through autonomous vehicle usage, in-home flooding will be prevented by IoT devices, buildings will be reprinted after a natural disaster, and lives will be saved and extended by improved healthcare.
-Likewise, autonomous vehicles will break down, natural disasters will continue to devastate coastal regions, individuals will require effective medical care, as well as support when a loved one passes.
+Auto accidents will be reduced through use of vehicles with self-driving capabilities, in-home flooding will be prevented by IoT devices, buildings will be reprinted after a natural disaster, and lives will be saved and extended by improved healthcare.
+Likewise, vehicles will still break down, natural disasters will continue to devastate coastal regions, and individuals will require effective medical care and support when a loved one passes.
 As these changes take root, profit pools will shift, new types and lines of products will emerge, and how consumers interact with their insurers will change substantially.
-Winning carriers of the future will create and enact strategic plans that position their brand, products, customer interactions, and technology successfully to take advantage of the new economic structure on the horizon.

 All of these efforts can produce a coherent analytics and technology strategy that addresses all aspects of the business, with a keen eye on both value creation and differentiation.